claasd/caffoa.net/readme.md

 * `Microsoft.Azure.Functions.Worker.Extensions.Http.AspNetCore`, this allows the use of AspNetCore objects
 * `CdIts.Caffoa.Json.Net` or `CdIts.Caffoa.System.Text.Json` for caffoa interfaces and default implementations
 * Optional: `Microsoft.Azure.Functions.Worker.Extensions.DurableTask` if you want to inject `[DurableClient]` into your methods

+## in process model (legacy)
+You will need to install the following nuget packages:
+* `Microsoft.NET.Sdk.Functions` obviously
+* `Microsoft.Azure.Functions.Extensions` for function dependency injection
+* `CdIts.Caffoa.Json.Net` or `CdIts.Caffoa.System.Text.Json` for caffoa interfaces and default implementations
+* Optional: `Microsoft.Azure.WebJobs.Extensions.DurableTask` if you want to inject `[DurableClient]` into your methods

 # Usage